Azure/prometheus-collector/otelcollector/test/README.md

 - Friendly user interface and easy Golang integration with out-of-the-box Ginkgo runner.
 - A [Teams channel notification](https://docs.testkube.io/articles/webhooks#microsoft-teams) can integrated with testkube for notifying if a test failed.
 These tests can be run after every merge to main or scheduled to be run on an interval.
 - Test suites can be created out of tests with a dependency flowchart that can be set up for if some tests should run at the same time or after others, or only run if one succeeds.
 - Many other test framework integrations including curl and postman for testing Kubernetes services and their APIs.
-Also, has a k6 and jmeter integration for performance testing Kubernetes services.
+Also has a k6 and jmeter integration for performance testing Kubernetes services.
 - Dashboard must be accessed from within the cluster for now unless we set up an outside endpoint.

 ### Getting Started